SA Vs IND, ODI Series: Jayant Yadav Replaces Washington Sundar; Navdeep Saini Cover For Mohammed Siraj

 The selectors also added fast bowler Navdeep Saini to the ODI squad as a back-up for Mohammed Siraj, who is still recovering from his hamstring injury that he sustained in the second Test against South Africa in Johannesburg.

-Sundar, 22, was supposed to travel to Cape Town with the ODI members on Wednesday and join the rest of the squad ahead of the ODI series starting January 19th.
+Sundar, 22, was supposed to travel to Cape Town with the ODI members on Wednesday and join the rest of the squad ahead of the ODI series.
 But the Tamil Nadu all-rounder tested positive for the virus.

 The ODI series against South Africa begins in Paarl on January 19.
 The second ODI is scheduled at the same venue on January 21, following which the team will travel to Cape Town for the series finale.